sailfish009/goodvibes/HACKING.md

 	./goodvibes-launcher.sh

+The script assumes that the build directory is named `build`.

 Why do you need a script ?
-Some libraries expect shared resources to be installed in standard locations.
+Some libraries expect shared resources to be installed in some standard locations.
 To be more accurate:

-- GLib expects settings schemas to be installed under `/usr/share/glib-2.0/schemas/` or similar.
+- GLib expects schemas to be installed at `/usr/share/glib-2.0/schemas/` or similar.
-- GTK+ expects icons to be installed under `/usr/share/icons` or similar.
+- GTK+ expects icons to be installed at `/usr/share/icons` or similar.

-It's possible to customize this behavior with environment variables though.
-Have a look at the script for details.
+It's possible to customize this behavior with environment variables though, and that's what the launcher script does.
+Have a look at it for details.

 #### From a non-standard directory

 If for some reason you install Goodvibes in a non-standard directory (`/opt` or `/home/user` or whatever), you will be hit by the same problems mentioned
-above: the shared resource won't be found at run-time.
+above: the shared resources won't be found at run-time.
 So please refer to the launcher script to see which environment variables you need to set before running Goodvibes.

 #### Command-line options

-To get a brief overview of the command-line options available, invoke with `-h`.
+To get a brief overview of the command-line options available, use `--help`.

 The option you will use the most is `-l` to change the log level.
 Here is a typical line:

-	./src/goodvibes -l dbg
+	goodvibes -l dbg

 Colors are enabled by default, but you can disable it with `-c` if it hurts your eyes.
 Colors are automatically disabled when logs are redirected to a